 How did you become passionate about yoga?

 My yoga journey began more seriously during my second pregnancy.
 I had a very traumatic first birthing experience and was determined to find ways to have a better experience the second time around.
 Beginning with practicing yoga online with my now-teacher and guru, Briohny Smyth, I became dedicated to my home practice up until the day of giving birth.
 I ended up having an amazing, natural experience without any medical intervention.
-That triggered a series of positive experiences, including my realization that yoga is one of the most effective ways for me to manage my pain as a Chronic Migraine sufferer.
-This led me to leave my well-established corporate career behind to pursue vocational yoga teaching.
+That triggered a series of positive experiences, including my realization that yoga is one of the most effective ways for me to manage my pain as a migraine sufferer.
+This led me to leave behind my well-established corporate career in order to pursue vocational yoga teaching.

 How can a beginner yogi become more comfortable on the mat?